aclark4life/python-packages-doc/ex10-plone.rst

 Example #10
 ===========

 The award-winning, Python-based, Plone CMS.
+This time with the supported Python 2.6 and ZServer (instead of Python 2.7, which will be supported soon and WSGI whose support is TBD)

 Straight up ``Plone`` setup